usu-cidi/qa-update/doc/progress.md

 ### 3.28.23
 * Tried to figure out a way to kill the process
+* Mostly finished with creating the GUI

 ### TODO:
+Now:
 * Error handling in the update
-* Improve progress bar
-    * Cite progress bar
+* Send Ally to Box

+Next:
+* Add to AWS

+Sometime:
 * Fix the hard coded index problem while getting column values

-* Send Ally to Box

 * Figure out different deployment environments in Lambda

 * Transition licence?